apereo/cas/docs/cas-server-documentation/installation/DuoSecurity-Authentication.md

 ## Non-Browser MFA

-The Duo Security module in CAS is able to also support non-browser based multifactor autheniction requests.
+The Duo Security module of CAS is able to also support non-browser based multifactor autheniction requests.
 In order to trigger this behavior, applications (i.e. `curl`, REST APIs, etc) need to specify a special `Content-Type` to signal to CAS that the request is submitted from a non-web based environment.